 Two members of the Court will be law school faculty members who serve on the Professional Conduct Code Committee.
-The chair of the Professional Conduct Code Committee shall be one of these two members and will act as the Chief Justice for the proceedings.
+The faculty chair of the Professional Conduct Code Committee shall be one of these two members and will act as the Chief Justice for the proceedings.

-Three members of the Court will be selected from a pool of five law students elected from the student body.
-Elections will be held no later than April of each year with the term of office to be 12 months.
+Three members of the Court will be selected at random by the Chief Justice from a pool of five law students elected from the student body.
+Elections will be held no later than April 1 of each year with the term of office to be twelve (12) months, beginning each April 1.

 Any member of Court may be subject to motion for request for recusal.
-All motions for recusal shall be heard and decided upon by the Chief Justice.
+All motions for recusal shall be made in writing, including email, within five (5) business days of the date the accused student is notified of the Justices' identities, unless alternate timelines are agreed upon by the Parties and consented to by the Chief Justice.
+The recusal motion shall be heard and decided upon by the Chief Justice.
 If the motion is for recusal of the Chief Justice, the motion shall be heard and decided by the remaining faculty member on the Conduct Court.